pjvds/dotfiles/README.md

 # dotfiles

-The base of my development environment is Arch Linux with the tilling window.
+This repostory contains 10 years of dotfile history with various configurations.
+Currently I'm running Arch Linux with the tilling window manager bspwm.
 Most applications are configured with a dark theme called monokai in combination with the purple tints of the dracula theme.

 ### bspwm